mcjimenez/appsVSperms/README.md

 $ npm install
 ```

-This node package has some bugs fixed in this project.
-To install it:
+msexcel-builder node package has some bugs fixed in this project.
+To install it (expecially recommended if you want to set spreadsheet colours):

 ```
 $ npm run postInstall